mlzxy/arp/README.md

 4. If you look for supplementary video, please check the videos folder in https://rutgers.box.com/s/uzozemx67kje58ycy3lyzf1zgddz8tyq.

-4. [arp.py](arp.py) is a single-file implementation of our autoregressive policy.
+5. [arp.py](arp.py) is a single-file implementation of our autoregressive policy.
 Directly running this file in command line will train an ARP model to generate binary mnist images.
     - The only hairy part of the code is the `generate` function, which is, in principle simple but has some engineering details.
     - Note, action decoder (in paper) are named as predictor in this file.
     - Here are my ongoing [documentation](https://github.com/mlzxy/arp/issues/9).

+6. We provide [2d-waypoints-real-robot.ipynb](https://github.com/mlzxy/arp/blob/main/real-robot/2d-waypoints-real-robot.ipynb), which shows you how to get 2d waypoints or 2d Joint locations (which can be used as guidance for low-level actions), from URDF, camera parameters and joint positions of real robots.